chopfitzroy/blog/src/posts/functional-programming-vs-oop-with-metaphors.md

 const makeDog = makeAnimal(bark);
 ```

-I know I know, your thinking wait I can do that with an object orientated approach to:
+I know I know, your thinking wait I can do that with an object orientated approach too:

 ```ts
 const bark = (name: string) => `${name} barks.`;